Parametric strong lensing model of the galaxy cluster Abell 2390 from Euclid and MUSE observations

-Model M9 is characterized by a precision of $\Delta_\mathrm{RMS} = \ang{;;0.32}$ in reproducing the observed positions of the 35 multiple images used to build the lens models.
-The model-predicted positions of the multiple images are shown as green boxes in Fig. \ref{fig:cc}, which displays the observed spectroscopically confirmed (photometric) images as magenta (yellow) circles.
+Model M9 is characterised by a precision of $\Delta_\mathrm{RMS} = \ang{;;0.32}$ in reproducing the observed positions of the 35 multiple images used to build the lens models.
+In Fig. \ref{fig:cc}, the model-predicted positions of the multiple images are shown as green boxes, and the observed spectroscopically confirmed (photometric) images are displayed as magenta (yellow) circles.
 Figure \ref{fig:cc} also shows the critical curves evaluated at the redshift of families 3, 31, and 32, at $z = 4.048$, namely, the multiple-image systems lying around G29.
-The bottom-right insert shows a zoom-in around this galaxy.
-The natural extension of the model would be to improve the number of constraints by modelling the surface brightness distribution of the arc where the above-mentioned families are observed.
+The bottom-right insert in the figure shows a zoom-in of the area around G29.
+A natural extension of the model would be to improve the number of constraints by modelling the surface brightness distribution of the arc where the above-mentioned families are observed.